WCOMAB/SqlBulkSync/README.md

 The tool currently has some opinions:
 * It assumes table schema and naming are the same at source and target
 * It assumes that change tracking is enabled
-* And that a `sync` role is present at the target(it's used for the sync tables as i.e. Azure cant BulkImport into temp tables)
+* And that a `sync` schema is present at the target(it's used for the sync tables as i.e. Azure cant BulkImport into temp tables)

 Other than that it will dynamically investigate schema, create sync tables and only sync data from non-calculated columns.
 ###Example create template